-RESOLUTION NO. ---------------- --
+RESOLUTION NO. ------------ -----

-A RESOLUTION OF THE MAYOR AND CITY COMMISSION OF THE CITY OF MIAMI BEACH, FLORIDA, APPROVING AND AUTHORIZING THE CITY MANAGER TO NEGOTIATE CHANGE ORDER NO. 3 TO THE DESIGN/BUILD AGREEMENT BETWEEN THE CITY OF MIAMI BEACH, FLORIDA, AND RIC-MAN CONSTRUCTION FLORIDA, INC., FOR THE WEST AVENUE PHASE II IMPROVEMENTS SOUTH OF 14TH STREET PROJECT, FOR (1) ADDITIONAL DESIGN AND CONSTRUCTION SERVICES AND COSTS, INCLUDING BUT NOT LIMITED TO THE SERVICES ASSOCIATED WITH THE RECOMMENDATIONS BY THE RESILIENCY ACCELERATOR PROGRAM, FOR A NOT-TO-EXCEED AMOUNT OF \$5,950,000, PLUS 10% OWNER'S CONTINGENCY IN THE AMOUNT OF \$595,000; AND (2) RECOMMENDED ADDITIONAL PRE AND POST STORMWATER ANALYSIS, IN THE NOT-TO-EXCEED AMOUNT OF \$20,000, PLUS 10% OWNER'S CONTINGENCY IN THE AMOUNT OF \$2,000; WITH SAID CHANGE ORDER NO. 3 HAVING A TOTAL CONTRACT VALUE, INCLUDING OWNER'S CONTINGENCY, IN THE AMOUNT OF \$6,567,000; FURTHER, PROVIDING THAT SAID CHANGE ORDER NO. 3 SHALL BE SUBJECT TO AND CONTINGENT UPON AN APPROPRIATION OF FUNDS AT THE CITY COMMISSION'S SOLE DISCRETION.
-VIA A CAPITAL BUDGET AMENDMENT TO BE CONSIDERED AT THE DECEMBER 12, 2018 CITY COMMISSION MEETING, AND FURTHER, IF ANY SUCH CAPITAL BUDGET AMENDMENT IS APPROVED, AUTHORIZING THE MAYOR AND CITY CLERK TO EXECUTE THE FINAL NEGOTIATED CHANGE ORDER NO. 3.
+A RESOLUTION OF THE MAYOR AND CITY COMMISSION OF THE CITY OF MIAMI BEACH, FLORIDA, APPROVING AND AUTHORIZING THE CITY MANAGER TO NEGOTIATE CHANGE ORDER NO. 3 TO THE DESIGN/BUILD AGREEMENT BETWEEN THE CITY OF MIAMI BEACH, FLORIDA, AND RIC-MAN CONSTRUCTION FLORIDA, INC., FOR THE WEST AVENUE PHASE II IMPROVEMENTS NORTH OF 14TH STREET PROJECT.
+FOR (1) ADDITIONAL DESIGN AND CONSTRUCTION SERVICES, INCLUDING, WITHOUT LIMITATION.
+DESIGN AND CONSTRUCTION ASSOCIATED WITH RECOMMENDATIONS BY THE RESILIENCY ACCELERATOR PROGRAM, FOR A NOT-TO-EXCEED AMOUNT OF \$12,800,000, PLUS 10% OWNER'S CONTINGENCY IN THE AMOUNT OF \$1,280,000; AND (2) RECOMMENDED ADDITIONAL SCOPE, INCLUDING ADDITIONAL PUMP CAPACITY AND PRE AND POST STORMWATER ANALYSIS.
+IN THE NOT-TO-EXCEED AMOUNT OF \$3,349,000, PLUS 10% OWNER'S CONTINGENCY IN THE AMOUNT OF \$334,900; WITH SAID CHANGE ORDER NO. 3 HAVING A TOTAL CONTRACT VALUE, INCLUDING OWNER'S CONTINGENCY, IN THE AMOUNT OF \$17,763,900: FURTHER, PROVIDING THAT A PORTION OF CHANGE ORDER NO. 3, IN THE AMOUNT OF \$8,503,753.49, SHALL BE FUNDED WITH PREVIOUSLY APPROPRIATED FUNDS.
+AND THE REMAINING BALANCE OF CHANGE ORDER NO. 3, IN THE AMOUNT OF \$9,260,146.51, SHALL BE SUBJECT TO AND CONTINGENT UPON AN APPROPRIATION OF FUNDS AT THE CITY COMMISSION'S SOLE DISCRETION, VIA A CAPITAL BUDGET AMENDMENT TO BE CONSIDERED AT THE DECEMBER 12, 2018 CITY COMMISSION MEETING, AND FURTHER, IF ANY SUCH BUDGET AMENDMENT IS APPROVED.
+AUTHORIZING THE MAYOR AND CITY CLERK TO EXECUTE THE FINAL NEGOTIATED CHANGE ORDER NO. 3.

-WHEREAS, on March 22, 2017, the Mayor and City Commission adopted Resolution No. 2017-29799, awarding design/build services to Ric-Man Construction Florida, Inc. (Ric-Man)., for West Avenue South of 14th Street Improvements Phase II - South of 14th Street (the "Project") with the guaranteed maximum price of \$12,809,754, including a 10% contingency; and
+WHEREAS, on March 22, 2017, the Mayor and City Commission adopted Resolution No. 2017-29800, awarding design/build services to Ric-Man Construction Florida, Inc. (Ric-Man), for West Avenue North of 14th Street Improvements Phase II - North of 14th Street (the "Project"), with the Guaranteed Maximum Price of \$29,669,344, including a 10% Owner's Contingency; and